farahsal1/Obesity_Classification/README.md

 We can hypothesize that since the data is based on survey and the answers are self-reported, data pertaining to behavioral factors may not be as reliable compared to the physical characteristics (age, height and gender).
 This may be contributing to poor performance of these features in determining obesity across the board.

 Another thing to note is that there are several classes of response variables in this problem - some behavioral variables may be effective in distinguishing between broader classes, but not as effective in determining the differences across all 5 classes.
 For example, we saw in exploratory data analysis earlier that people who are normal weight are highly represented in category of people exercising 4 to 5 days a week.
 However, both overweight classes are represented in all physical activity levels, so the model may not use this feature to determine those classes in particular.
+Similarly, vegetable consumption with meals did not appear to have a strong relationship with obesity in our exploratory data analysis, however the variation across all levels was statistically significant per the model.

 ## Key Takeaways